• Behavioral Finance is the textbook term used when discussing human psychology as it relates to money management.

 This concept amplifies the Fear/Greed conversation and the Bull/Bear discussion we have had in the past blog entries.
 Retail investors tend to chase market returns when things are going great, and they tend to sell their investments after already incurring losses.
 Professional money managers tend to trade against the flow of retail traders, and often the best time to buy an investment is when there is the most fear in the market.

-More retail investors struggle to counter their emotions and follow this strategy.
-Also, this emotional connection is typically what causes Bull and Bear markets to exist since more investors are willing to buy in good times and more willing to sell in bad times.
 This can cause the market cycles to extend longer than perhaps originally anticipated since the emotional response to the initial move is amplifying it.
 This concept is referred to as “Herd Mentality” and explains why some investors tend to use recent market performance to dictate their next decision.

 The Psychology of Investment Biases